benibienz/ALFRED/MVP/demo/README.md

 `sh launch_demo.sh`
 Ctrl + C to stop

-I'm currently using one html document: **templates/base.html** The CSS styles are from UIkit and **static/style.css** All flask endpoints in **gui.py**
+I'm currently using two html documents: **base.html and simple.html** The CSS styles are from UIkit and **static/style.css** All flask endpoints in **gui.py**
 Python backend (similar to demo2.py) in **expert.py**

-I went overkill with a DB for the sake of learning.
-Just ignore DB files (db.py, schema.sql).